 UFS Senator White presented the resolutions that were passed at the plenary meeting in October.
 He said they were forwarded to the Senate in hopes that members would endorse the resolutions.
-Chair Fessler informed Senate members that they needed to vote on whether to add this item to the agenda.
-A vote was taken but lacked the two-thirds majority to add to the agenda from the floor: 25 approved; 20 opposed; 3 abstained.
+Chair Fessler informed Senate members that they needed to vote on whether to add to the agenda.
+A vote was taken but lacked the two-thirds majority to add to the agenda: 25 approved; 20 opposed; 3 abstained.
 The resolutions will be introduced at the December meeting.